Kew Baptist Church

 Kew Baptist Church was an independent evangelical fellowship affiliated to the Association of Grace Baptist Churches (South East).
 The church met, until its closure in 2020, in Windsor Road in Kew in the London Borough of Richmond upon Thames, south west London.

 The church was founded in 1861 in Richmond, as Salem Baptist Church.
 It met at 5 Parkshot, a Grade II listed building near Richmond Green.
 The church moved to Windsor Road, Kew in 1973 and changed its name to Kew Baptist Church in 1990.

-The church members unanimously affirmed a motion to dissolve the church as of 31 December 2020.
+The church closed in December 2020 after a motion to do so was passed unanimously by its members.